gcc-mirror/gcc/gcc/config/rs6000/vsx.md

 ;; Compare vectors producing a vector result and a predicate, setting CR6 ;; to indicate a combined status.
 This pattern matches v16qi, v8hi, and ;; v4si modes.
 It does not match v2df, v4sf, or v2di modes.
-There's no ;; need to match the v2di mode because that is expanded into v4si.
+There's no ;; need to match v4sf, v2df, or v2di modes because those are expanded ;; to use Power8 instructions.
 (define_insn "*vsx_ne_<mode>_p"
   [(set (reg:CC CR6_REGNO)
 	(unspec:CC